hhl/hhl/sddm-themes-hhl/README.md

  - _The themes for siduction have other release names!_

-- mammoth has just another background and i play more with the technik, so it is better to use deepspace.
+- mammoth has just another background and i play more with the technik,
+  so it is better to use deepspace.
+- So work with deepspace:
  - You can change the background by your own.
 Take a look to theme.conf!
  - If you choose to use a light background search for